Skip to Main Content

 Whitehall's Most Unlikely Drinking Room

-There is a particular kind of tension that comes from drinking in a building that spent most of its life keeping secrets.
+Kioku Sake Bar is a bar at The OWO in Whitehall, London, with a Google rating of 5.0 from 50 reviews and an estimated price of about $80 per person.
 The Old War Office at 2 Whitehall Place held government intelligence operations for over a century before its conversion into a hotel and residences.
 Kioku Sake Bar occupies the ground floor of that building now, and the physical weight of the architecture does something to the atmosphere that no amount of interior design could manufacture.
 High ceilings, stone corridors, and the particular stillness of a Victorian-era government building form the container around what is, in concept and execution, a Japanese sake programme.

 That collision between imperial British stone and Japanese hospitality ritual is not incidental.
 It defines the bar's position within London's drinking scene more precisely than any menu category could.
 Sake bars remain relatively rare in the capital.
 The format demands a different kind of service literacy than a cocktail bar, and a different kind of guest patience than a wine bar.
 Kioku operates in that narrow space and does so from one of London's most architecturally loaded addresses.